 “We don’t know, but pictures that nosy Sentinel reporter broadcast show both FBI agents and Chicago Police involved.”

-“Do you suspect that the undercover cop, Merrick, was involved?”
+“Do you suspect the undercover cop, Merrick, was involved?”
 Murka said.

-“Probably, sir, although the reporter isn’t identifying any of the lower-level cops and agents.”
+“Probably, sir, although the reporter isn’t identifying any lower-level cops and agents.”

 Vinski Kastrati, head of the Los Angeles group, remembered Yilka fondly.

 “Yilka was a loyal Underboss and a good friend.
 As a young man, he guided me on my first retaliation mission.
 He was old-school, for sure, but you could always rely on him.”